 GDPR stipulates that personal data needs to be stored and processed in a way which maintains its security and in such a manner that it can be easily accessed if requests are made by the individual, or by relevant third parties.
 This means that any business which records calls needs to pay attention to the way they are stored and needs to implement a system to quickly retrieve saved data.

 As users will have the right to request copies of their data that is held by an organization, the ability to search and copy recorded calls will be necessary.
 Requests of this type must be responded to within one month.

 Consent is not the only factor which can authorize recording calls as there may be a valid (legal) reason for recording a phone call due to a different legitimate interest.

 The GDPR notes that the right to data privacy is not an absolute right and it must be balanced against the rights and legitimate interests of others.
 For example, if someone is calling emergency services then the call may be recorded in the interests of safety.

-Additionally, recording of phone calls is obligatory in some business and trading sectors.
-Therefore, calls in these sectors would not need consent for the call to be recorded, although it is highly advised that all parties to the call are aware of the recording.
+Additionally, the recording of phone calls is obligatory in some business and trading sectors.
+Therefore, calls in these sectors would not need consent for the call to be recorded, although it is strongly advised that all parties to the call are aware of the recording.

 Can the Recording be Deleted if Requested?

 One important aspect of the GDPR is the right to be forgotten.
-This applies when an individual requests for data being held about them to be deleted.
+This applies when an individual requests that data being held about them be deleted.